sdondley/ClimateChangeChat/about.md

         * a bridge between taskwarrior task software and vimwiki
         * allows vimwiki to be the interface for managing tasks

-# Why is this site written mostly in outline form?
+# Why Is This Site Written Mostly in Outline Form?
 * It's inherent to the design of the software I used to write it
     * called vimwiki
 * It's much faster to write this way